Related Pages

 Review of the year

-The APCM to review 2021 was held on Wednesday 18 May 2022 in All Saints’ Church.
-The Annual Report and the Financial Statements for 2021 were approved.
+The APCM to review 2022 was held on Wednesday 17 May 2023 in All Saints’ Church.
+The Annual Report and the Financial Statements for 2022 were approved.

 • The Prayer Group (with six regular members) continued to meet on a fortnightly basis to support the work of the Benefice, Nash Church, individuals in difficult situations and various national and international events.

-• Sacred Space – a short time of meditation in the Church was led by John Hamilton with up to eight people attending.
+• Sacred Space – a short time of meditation in the Church was led weekly by John Hamilton with up to eight people attending.

 • A soup lunch was held on Ash Wednesday following the communion service.

-• The Church continued to have responsibility for the bi-monthly Nash church/village magazine with Mrs Anna White as editor.
+• The church continued to have responsibility for the bi-monthly Nash church/village magazine with Mrs Anna White as editor.

 The church building and churchyard